pierceforte/cs307_final_platformer_game/README.md

 Main class:
 - The main class can be found in src/Main.java
-    - Note that upon running the application, one should opt to create a New Game and then create an account.
+    - Upon running the application, one should opt to create a New Game and then create an account.
+Upon successive runs, the user can simply choose to continue and then log into their account.
     - They will then be entered into a builder stage, where they can purchase and place items to help them beat the level.
     - They can then choose to play the level.

 Data files needed:
 - All of the files in the resources directory are necessary for the game to run properly.
 These files include the following:
     - The data directory includes files that contain the information to build each level.
 There is also an error log in this directory.
-    - The images folder includes all of the art needed for the game, including art used for background and for game elements.
+    - The images directory includes all of the art needed for the game, including art used for game elements and the background.
     - The text directory includes all properties files, which are used to store all user-read text such that it can be modified easily.

 Features implemented: